Molara-Lab/Molara/CONTRIBUTING.md

 2. **Type Hints**: Always provide [type hints](https://docs.python.org/3/library/typing.html) in your function and method definitions.
 This helps in understanding the expected data types and ensures type safety.

-3. **Docstrings**: Adopt the [google-style](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) for docstrings.
+3. **Docstrings**: Adopt the [Sphinx format](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) for docstrings.
 Every public class and method should have a descriptive docstring.

 4. **Line Length**: Be mindful of the line length.
 The maximum permissible line length is 120 characters.